samizdatco/sublime-text-shebang/readme.md

  - `save_on_run` *true*
 Whether to save the current script buffer prior to running it.

+ - `use_separate_window` *false*
+Whether to group output buffers in a separate window or open them next to the source script’s tab.

  - `virtualenv` *null*
 A path (or path fragment) in which a virtualenv python environment can be found.
 If the value is an absolute or home-relative path, Shebang will simply use the interpreter at that path.